Shalom

 Step Three: Distribution of Funds

-The Elly Haney Fund will meet in June to consider applications and funds will be distributed by September 1st.
+The Board will meet in June to consider applications and funds will be distributed by September 1st.

 Step Five: Evaluation of the Process